joshhjacobson/wombat-v2s/README.md

 (cd 1_transport/intermediates/runs/residual_20210301_part003 && bash postprocess-run.sh)
 ```

 It may however be easier to run these through a batch system like Slurm.
 Example scripts to do this are provided for the [Gadi supercomputer system run by the Australian NCI](https://nci.org.au/) in `run-gadi.sh`, and for a local Slurm setup in `run-niasra-hpc-sbatch.sh`.
-All the runs are independent from each other so they can be done in parallel.
+All the runs are independent of each other so they can be done in parallel.

 ### A note on the transport runs